brookhong/Surfingkeys/README.md

 1. type something to locate the URL you'd like to create vim-like mark for.
 1. press Ctrl, plus a mark name, such as `f`.

-Then afterwards `'f` will open that URL directly.
+Then afterwards `'F` will open that URL directly.

 This is very useful for those pages you access very frequently. `om` to check out all the vim-like marks you have created.